 - Can be written on to indicate date frozen

 - Select the highest quality organic garlic you can find in the store.
 The more fresh and high quality the garlic is, the better flavor after freezing it.
 You’ll know it’s fresh because the garlic will feel firm.
 Make sure there are no wet spots, no green sprouts and definitely no mold anywhere.

 - Dry the garlic after peeling it and removing any sprouts or stems.
 Controlling the moisture helps to keep a fresh a robust flavor after frozen.

 - Use freezer safe airtight containers as mentioned above that work for you.
-This not only helps maintain fresh flavor, but also reduces the risk of botulism, which can be caused when too much air interacts with the frozen garlic.
+This not only helps maintain fresh flavor and reduce any risk of freezer burn.

 This method of freezing garlic is super convenient for having ready-minced garlic or garlic paste for busy weeknight meals.
 But it’s also a money saver since you’re buying garlic in bulbs and prepping it in advance.
 It’s so much cheaper than buying the jarred garlic at the store, and the taste is so much better!

 One garlic clove will usually yield ½ teaspoon of minced garlic or garlic paste.
 One garlic clove will usually yield about 1 teaspoon of chopped garlic.

 There is no need to add oil or salt when freezing garlic.
 The oil dilutes the taste and makes it difficult to tell the amount of garlic needed for a recipe.
 However, you can add oil if it makes it easier for cooking with the frozen garlic.
 Add up to ½ cup oil and up to 1 teaspoon salt for 4-5 cups of peel garlic cloves.